Claire Adler is a Museum and Heritage Consultant who specialises in:

 - Mentoring and monitoring Heritage Lottery Funded projects as an NLHF appointed Expert Advisor for Learning and Community Engagement.

-- Creating successful community and partnership projects with new audiences for museums.
+- Creating successful community and partnership projects with new audiences for museums, heritage sites, health organisations and community groups.

 - Working as a Critical Friend on projects to help museums, community groups, churches and special interest groups to develop their projects to the highest standards.

-- Delivering training about museum development, community engagement and co-creating for local, regional and national organisations.
+- Delivering training about museum and project development, community engagement and heritage interpretation for local, regional and national organisations.

-I have worked on over 40 projects for NLHF and clients, which has equated to over £70million of lottery funding.
+I have worked on over 50 projects for NLHF and clients, which has equated to over £100million of lottery funding.

 I have a Museums Association Diploma and a Masters Degree in Museums Studies from University of Leicester, where I specialised in Museum Education.
 I am based in Cambridge but work across the UK.